skip to content

 1. Vitamin B6 (Pyridoxine)

-One of the most significantly impacted nutrients is Vitamin B6.
-Research has shown that women taking OCPs often have lower levels of this essential vitamin compared to non-users.
+Research has shown that women taking OCPs often have lower levels of Vitamin B6 compared to non-users.
 This is particularly concerning because Vitamin B6:

 2. Folate (Vitamin B9)